 In this guide, I’ll show you how to collect emails using 11 ways.

-The ideas I propose work GREAT and are backed up by examples that businesses are using even as you read this.
+The ideas I'll propose are backed up by examples that businesses are using even as you read this.

 And there’s more: